ulvestad/MapAnalysis-DIRMIN/README.md

 # Analysis of Map and Satellite Images
 Bachelor Informatics 2017 Group 13 [DIRMIN + Bouvet] - NTNU
 </br>
 Map analysis using neural networks for aerial photo recognition of quarries in Norway.
-To be used in cooperation with DIRMIN (Direktoratet for Mineralforvalting i Norge), to find undiscovered quarrys, gravel extraction etc.
+To be used in cooperation with DIRMIN (Direktoratet for Mineralforvalting i Norge), to find undiscovered quarries, gravel extraction etc.
 </br>

 ## Tools and frameworks